Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 Category 6: Tools & Documents

 - Fixed-blade knife — full tang, 4-5" blade.
-Mora Companion ($15) or similar
+Mora Companion or similar budget option

 - Multi-tool — pliers, screwdrivers, can opener.
 Leatherman or similar